pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 impl Canvas {
     // let user optionally pass a color fn paint(&mut self, shape: Shape, color: Option<Color>) {
-        // if no color is passed use the default color let color = color.unwrap_or_default();
+        // if no color is passed, use the default color let color = color.unwrap_or_default();
         // etc
     }